Understanding Perimenopause Hormones

 Do cooling products work during daytime hot flashes?

-Phase-change materials like those in the Tempur-Pedic Pad can be repurposed:
+Phase-change materials like those in the Tempur-Pedic Pad check price on Amazon can be repurposed:

 • Cut small inserts for bra liners (lasts 4-6 hours)